adon-cloudcannon/landing-page-test/src/collections/posts/2022-06-04-hugo-vs--gatsby-js.md

   - Gatsby
 author: david-large
 ---
-With [GatsbyConf](https://gatsbyconf.com/){: target="_blank" rel="noopener noreferrer"} a few months behind us, and the new-conference-on-the-block&nbsp;[HugoConf](https://hugoconf.io/){: target="_blank" rel="noopener"} approaching on the horizon, we are now — temporally, at least — between Gatsby.js and Hugo.
+With [GatsbyConf](https://gatsbyconf.com/) a few months behind us, and the new-conference-on-the-block [HugoConf](https://hugoconf.io/) approaching on the horizon, we are now — temporally, at least — between Gatsby.js and Hugo.
 Distinctly different in their approaches to static site generation and developer workflows, both are popular and well established static site generators, with large and active communities surrounding them.

 But which should you choose?
 The answer might be easier than you think, and it all depends on whether you’re building a ‘reference’ project or something that relies on user interaction.
 (Or at the very least, it depends where on that spectrum between those two points your project might land.)

-Gatsby.js and Hugo are both fully compatible with CloudCannon’s&nbsp;[Git-based CMS](https://cloudcannon.com/git-cms/), and while both will work perfectly well for small business sites and blogs, each has different strengths.
+Gatsby.js and Hugo are both fully compatible with CloudCannon’s [Git-based CMS](https://cloudcannon.com/git-cms/), and while both will work perfectly well for small business sites and blogs, each has different strengths.
 Whether you’re creating a documentation site with thousands of individual pages, or a single-page application with plenty of user interaction, or something in between, we’ll help you find the right tool.

 ## What is Gatsby.js?